NickKarpowicz/LightwaveExplorer/README.md

 ### What and why

 Lightwave explorer is an open source nonlinear optics simulator, intended to be fast, visual, and flexible for students and researchers to play with ultrashort laser pulses and nonlinear optics without having to buy a laser first.

-New!
-I started making [YouTube tutorials](https://youtu.be/J1-dh6V5flQ) to describe how to use it!

 <p style="text-align: center;"><img src="Documentation/Images/Interface_screenshot.png"></p>